dougeby/IntuneDocs/intune/device-restrictions-configure.md

 Use the information in this topic to learn the basics about configuring device restriction profiles, and then read further topics for each platform to learn about device specifics.

-## Create a device profile containing device restriction settings
+To create a device profile containing device restriction settings:

 1. Sign into the Azure portal.
 2. Choose **More Services** > **Monitoring + Management** > **Intune**.